-Registeration authorities in a significant part of the world do not prevent other parties from registering trademarks, which are similar compared to your own trademark.
-Therefore, third parties are able to register by chance or by purpose even identical marks concerning the exactly same products and services as your own protected mark.
+Many trademark registration authorities do not prevent other parties from registering trademarks, which could be similar to your own trademark.
+Therefore, third parties are able to register, either by chance or on purpose, identical marks concerning the exactly same products and services as your own protected mark.

-The two-step monitoring process begins with a search by a computer based surveillance system for finding similar trademark applications.
+The two-step monitoring process begins with a search by a computer-based monitoring system for finding similar trademark applications.
 The system reports all new similar applications found on a daily basis.
-The next step is for out trademark expert to go through all applications found and evaluate, if there is reason to interfere with them.
-We report all relevant findings to our client and simultaneously we give recommendations, how to reject similar trademark applications.
+The next step is for out trademark experts to go through all applications found and evaluate if there is reason to interfere with them.
+We report all relevant findings to our client along with our recommendations on how to similar trademark applications can be opposed.

 Let us help you!
 Leave us your contact information and our experts will be in touch.